Pala Munjalu: Authentic Indian Confections for Diwali

 #### Ingredients

-To make Pala Munjalu, you will require these ingredients:
+To create Pala Munjalu, you will require the following components:

 – **For the Filling (Poornam):**